LAMINITIS RESEARCH PROJECT AT THE AHT

 How horse owners can help

-Through the creation of a dedicated website, Dee will aim to recruit thousands of horse and pony owners throughout Britain, in order to get a representative sample of the population and allow application of the study results to real-life situations.
-Owners of any horse or pony, regardless of whether or not they have a history of laminitis, will be asked to register their animals and complete a baseline questionnaire.
-This will provide general information about their horse or pony as well as health and medical history; and their current management practices with regards to diet, exercise, turnout, etc.
+We aim to recruit thousands of horse and pony owners throughout Britain, in order to get a representative sample of the population and allow application of the study results to real-life situations.
+If you own a horse or pony, regardless of whether or not they have a history of laminitis, you can register your animals and complete a baseline questionnaire at www.careaboutlaminitis.org.uk This provides general information about your horse or pony as well as health and medical history; and your current management practices with regards to diet, exercise, turnout, etc.

-Owners will subsequently be asked to log in once a month and complete a diary-like entry that will highlight any changes to the management routine of their animal(s).
+Once registered, we then ask you to log in once a month and complete a diary-like entry that will highlight any changes to the management routine of your animal(s).
 The registered cohort of animals will then be followed over a period of two years.
 The advantage of such a cohort study approach is that a timeline of events will be created, which will provide a clearer association between exposure to a potential laminitis risk factor and the development of the disease.
 It will also allow us to estimate the incidence of laminitis, which is why it is extremely important that both animals that will and will not develop the disease participate in the project.

 Following horses that have never suffered from the disease and those that previously have had laminitis but have not had subsequent episodes since will be just as important as following those that currently do suffer from the disease.